 by John Ellis

 Critiquing complementarianism is risky business.
-Doing so carries the substantial prospect that you will be accused of being ideologically somewhere on the slippery slope that terminates with being voted Grand Marshall of Key West’s Pride Parade.
+Doing so carries the substantial prospect that you will be accused of being ideologically located somewhere on the proverbial slippery slope that terminates with you being voted Grand Marshall of Key West’s Pride Parade.
 And I get it.
 Really, I do.
 Considering the wild and wacky times in which we currently live, suspicion is baked into discussions about gender and sexuality – on both sides.
 Battle lines operate best when drawn hard and fast and are lacking nuance.
 You gotta know who the enemy is, after all.
-And within the community called conservative evangelicalism, criticizing complementarianism is often seen as evidence of a shifting allegiance.
+And within the community called white evangelicalism, criticizing complementarianism is often seen as evidence of a shifting, if not already shifted, allegiance.

-To be clear, I didn’t receive any explicit pushback, nor I have heard any calls for my excommunication from the folds of conservative evangelicalism because of my recent article titled “Complementarian’s Existentialism Feeds Gender Confusion.”
+To be clear, I haven’t received any explicit pushback, nor I have heard any calls for my excommunication from the folds of white evangelicalism because of my recent article titled “Complementarian’s Existentialism Feeds Gender Confusion.”
 At least, none that I saw.

 Of course, there are differences between men and women.
-What makes that question difficult to answer, though, and frankly, often unhelpful/unanswerable, is that the question doesn’t differentiate between ontological differences and differences of degree.
-In my experience and backed up by the Desiring God article mentioned above, many complementarians conflate the two, answering the question as if difference of degrees are ontological.
-And that’s, really, what I was getting at in my previous article.
+What makes that question difficult to answer, though, and frankly, often unhelpful/unanswerable, is that the question doesn’t differentiate between ontological differences and differences of degree (and even this wording is an oversimplification).
+In my experience, and illustrated by the Desiring God article mentioned above, many complementarians conflate the two, answering the question as if difference of degrees are ontological.
+And that’s, really, what I was getting at in my previous article (which you can read by clicking here).
 That conflation feeds gender confusion.

 This still leaves the question and my answer dangling in the dialectic wind.
 What does my “yes” mean?